 My perspective on the many ways to get help…

 External Coach: External coaches are objectively focused on professional (and often personal) growth.
 They work within the context you bring them.
 The best coaches guide individuals towards finding their own solutions using tools and frameworks they’ve developed themselves and/or learned from professional training.
 “A central tenet of coaching is a faith in your client’s inherent wisdom.
 Good coaching is about revealing their truth, not yours.”
 (Tarikh Korula) You should expect to commit a minimum of 2–3 hours per month with a coach and many offer email/text touch-points between a regular cadence of sessions.
-If properly trained and experienced, external coaches can be pricey ($400–$600/hour, sometimes more!), but if the chemistry is strong it can be a partnership that’s well worth the money and time.
+If properly trained and experienced, external coaches can be pricey.
+Most charge thousands of dollars monthly or quarterly, but if the chemistry is strong it can be a partnership – and an investment! – that’s well worth the money and time.
 My dear friend Steve Schlafman has great advice here on how to find the right fit with a potential coach.

 Internal Coach: Internal coaches (sometimes called “Talent Development”) usually have the same skills/training as external coaches and are hired to develop executives, managers and occasionally individual contributors.
 They are a marvelous add to any team, but remember that they are employees and therefore have inherent bias as part of the inner workings of the organization.
 Internal coaches are accountable towards the overall success of the business vs. to an individual and may not always be objective — especially given that they know the players and may be coaching them as well.
 If you are hiring an internal coach(es), be thoughtful on who they will work with and how to measure their success vis-a-vis employees’ growth.
 Success metrics can be everything from basic employee retention numbers to frequency of/average time to promotions, employee satisfaction surveys and external recognition as leaders and contributors.
 Learn more about how internal coaching and talent and development is evolving inside organizations here.